-Melania Trump Is Living With The Obamas, Suggests The Chicago Tribune (Satirically)
+Melania Trump Is Living With The Obamas, Satirically Reports ‘The Chicago Tribune’

 — CBS News (@CBSNews) June 2, 2018

-Further, Trump apparently believes that the Deep State is behind efforts to put spies in the Trump campaign – which Trump deemed “Spygate.”
+Further, Trump apparently believes that the Deep State is behind efforts to put spies in the Trump campaign, which Trump deemed “Spygate.”

 Other, Equally Absurd (According To Huppke) Things Trump Believes